LauraCole1900/merng-book-search/README.md

 ## Description

-This application uses MongoDB, Express, React, Node, and GraphQL to create a book-search using Google's API.
+This application uses MongoDB, Express, React, Node, and GraphQL to create a book search using Google's API.

 ## Links